 The oversight of the Society's risks is carried out by our ARC on at least a quarterly basis, with the Chief Operating Officer monitoring risks throughout the year via the risk register and reverse stress testing.
-The Society's key risks are outlined on page 23-25.
+The Society's key risks are outlined later in this report.

-The Society has invested and increased its resources in risk management over recent years, with more third party assessments on cyber security, expertise in IT security, and further recruitment within the Risk & Compliance team.
+The Society has invested and increased its resources in risk management over recent years, with more third party assessments on cyber security, expertise in IT security, and further recruitment within the Risk & Compliance teams.